 All I wanted to do when I opened the first Snappy Salads was to offer people like me a high-quality salad in a place with a cool vibe.
-That was 2006, but I still have the same goal today.
+That was 2006, and I still have the same goal today.

 I have always been interested in food.
 My mom likes to tell the story about the time when I was 11 years old.
 One fateful Saturday morning I walked into the kitchen and announced that I wanted to bake a cherry pie – so I did.
 Just a few years later, while on a family trip to New York City, I ordered Duck à l’orange which resulted in some really perplexed looks from my mom and dad after I ate the entire meal.
 On my Boy Scout campouts I wanted to cook lobster and steak.
 Of course my parents didn’t give in to that request, but it was quite telling of my interest in food at an early age.

 This love of food is the reason that I prepare all of my produce on site; make my soup and dressings from scratch at each location using high-quality ingredients like California Olive Ranch Extra Virgin Olive Oil, 3-leaf Balsamic Vinegar, Parmigiano-Reggiano from Italy, and Maytag Blue Cheese; grill all-natural chicken and hormone- and antibiotic-free steak over mesquite; and sauté wild line-caught Sockeye Salmon to order.
 I do all of this in order to live up to my tagline, “So good, even guys like our salads” because I know that there are a lot of uninspired salads out there that don’t do anything to change your existing perception that salads don’t worth center-of-the-plate status.
 I am very proud of the food we serve.